Absurdity: Renaissance and early modern periods

 According to Martinich, Gilbert Ryle discussed the types of problem Hobbes refers to as absurdities under the term "category error".

 Although common usage now considers "absurdity" to be synonymous with "ridiculousness", Hobbes discussed the two concepts as different, in that absurdity is viewed as having to do with invalid reasoning, while ridiculousness has to do with laughter, superiority, and deformity.

-Theater of the Absurd

-The Theater of the Absurd was a surrealist movement demonstrating motifs of absurdism.